 Swis is a formally trained and certified guide.
 Swis is a Certified Rock Instructor (formerly called "Level 1 Rock Guide") by the American Mountain Guides Association (AMGA).
 He is an AMGA Single Pitch Instructor (SPI) Course and Exam provider/instructor.
 Swis completed the Peruvian/Swiss High Mountains Guides Rescue Course put on by the AGMP/UIAGM in 1999.
 He has written articles for Rock and Ice magazine on east-coast climbing and frostbite.

 Swis is heavily trained in wilderness and pre-hospital medicine.
 Swis has completed Wilderness Advanced Life Support (WALS) courses and is a board certified emergency physician.
 Swis teaches wilderness medicine for Wilderness Medical Associates, and is the author of the chapter entitled "Patient Assessment" in the book "Self-Rescue" (2nd edition) by David Fasulo.

 David is a well-rounded rock climber.
 David has climbed all over the United States and is a very accomplished climber.
 He is also a very strong climber, with a very impressive list redpoints.
 He is an excellent technician and clients commonly report important technique gains after climbing with him.

-David is an AMGA Certified Single Pitch Rock Climbing Instructor and a NOLS Certified Wilderness First Responder.
+David has completed the AMGA Single Pitch Instructor courses and exam, and is a NOLS Certified Wilderness First Responder.
 Dave has been climbing and teaching for 33 years at many of the most popular areas in Tennessee, Kentucky, Wisconsin, New York, Canada, Arizona, New Mexico, California, Nevada, Colorado, Wyoming, Oregon, West Virginia and North Carolina.